demtamas/PeasyWare/README.md

 PeasyWare WMS

-A modern, professional Warehouse Management System built from the ground up to showcase best practices in WMS design and software engineering.
+A professional Warehouse Management System (WMS) built from the ground up in C# and SQL Server to demonstrate best practices in logistics software, designed with the operational needs of a 3rd party logistics (3PL) provider in mind.
 About The Project

-PeasyWare WMS is a personal and professional journey into the development of a modern Warehouse Management System.
-The goal is not to create a commercial product, but rather to build a comprehensive, robust, and realistic WMS that demonstrates a deep understanding of warehouse operations, from inbound receiving to outbound shipping.
+PeasyWare WMS is a portfolio project demonstrating a professional, full-featured Warehouse Management System.
+The goal is to showcase a deep understanding of the complex logic, data structures, and operational workflows required to manage a modern warehouse efficiently.

-The system is designed based on years of real-world experience with industry-leading WMS platforms like SAP EWM, JDA/Blue Yonder, and Manhattan, incorporating their best features and practices into a clean, modern architecture.
+The system is built around a core stock management module that serves as the single source of truth for all inventory.
+This backend database is designed to be the central engine for multiple front-end applications, including the current console app, a future desktop admin client, and potential API services.
+Core Architectural Principles

+    Database as the Core: All critical business logic, validation, and transactions are handled by robust T-SQL stored procedures, ensuring data integrity and high performance.

+    Separation of Concerns: The C# application is built on a clean architecture that separates data access, business services, and user interface logic.

+    Flexibility: The system is designed to handle a variety of operational scenarios, including fully pre-advised (ASN/EDI) and blind receiving workflows.

+    Auditability: Every significant action, from login attempts to inventory movements, is logged for full traceability.

 Built With

     Backend & Application Logic: C# with .NET

     Database: Microsoft SQL Server

-    User Interfaces:

-        A .NET Console Application for shop-floor operations (current focus).

-        A Windows Desktop Application (WPF or WinForms) for administrative tasks (future development).

-Project Structure (Monorepo)

-This project is structured as a monorepo to keep all related components of the PeasyWare ecosystem in a single, easy-to-manage repository.

-    /DataBase/: Contains all SQL scripts for creating the database schema, procedures, views, and test data.

-    /PeasyWare.WMS.Console/: The source code for the .NET console application used by warehouse operators.

-    /PeasyWare.WMS.Desktop/: (Placeholder) For the future administrative desktop application.

-    /docs/: Contains project documentation, such as flowcharts and design notes.
+    Logging: Serilog

+Current Features (Console App)

+The console application provides warehouse operators with a clean, efficient, and robust interface for performing core warehouse tasks.
+Guided Putaway

+A complete, end-to-end workflow for putting away stock, featuring:

+    Intelligent location suggestions based on SKU-level storage type and section preferences.

+    Workload balancing across aisles to reduce operator congestion.

+    Robust validation for pallets, locations, and operational status.

+    Full support for manual overrides, cancellations, and task resumption.

+Stock & Bin Inquiry

+Core lookup functions that provide real-time visibility into the warehouse's inventory.

+    Stock Query: View detailed information for a single pallet, including its status, location, quantity, and batch information.

+    Bin Query: View the contents of any location, with an aggregated summary for multi-pallet bins and a detailed drill-down view.

+Stock Query

+Bin Query (Aggregated)

+Inbound & Movement

+    Inbound Activation: A quality gate to activate inbound deliveries before receiving can begin.

+    Receiving: A flexible receiving module that supports fully advised deliveries, allowing operators to verify and amend details (quantity, batch, BBE) before confirming receipt.

+    Bin to Bin Movement: A robust function for ad-hoc stock movements, essential for consolidation and manual putaway overrides.

 Getting Started